Cisco-Talos/clamav-documentation/src/faq/faq-freshclam.md

 ## Database update process failed: Downloaded database had lower version than advertised

 For some reason, the content delivery network is not serving the latest updates yet.
-If you experience this problem, please report the issue on [Bugzilla](https://bugzilla.clamav.net/buglist.cgi?component=Mirror&product=Mirror%20Issues).
+If you experience this problem, please report the issue on [GitHub Issues](https://github.com/Cisco-Talos/clamav-devel/issues).

 ## Update failed.
 Your network may be down or the ClamAV database content delivery network is experiencing an outage